 examination of tissue specimens in collaboration with surgeons, physicians, radiologists and the wider multidisciplinary team.

 Histopathologists directly inform the clinical decision making process subsequently impacting directly upon patient treatment and management.
 It is therefore imperative that histopathologists not only have a keen eye for detail, but possess excellent communication skills and have the adaptability to be able to function well within a team and as individuals.

 The specialty incorporates surgical (anatomical) pathology, cytopathology, autopsy pathology, neuropathology, perinatal & paediatric pathology and forensic pathology.

 - Investigative/problem solving skills

-- Able to utilise clinical, radiological and histological information
+- Able to utilise various sources of information including clinical, radiological and histological information

 - Excellent all-round medical and surgical knowledge

 - Manual dexterity, practical skills and a good eye for detail